diclophis/rbkraft/minecraft-wrapper/README.md

 Minecraft Wrapper
 =================

+#TODO: pull dynasty into a dedicated ruby gem

 * start and stop server gracefully
 * Only run 1 command at a time
 * mutex safely